okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 ### Security image

 The ability for end users to specify a security image when they first register for an account isn't supported with Identity Engine.
-Additionally, existing users who may have already registered a security image won't see that image when they sign in.
+Also, existing users who may have already registered a security image can't see that image when they sign in.

 ## See also